happybeing/dweb/dweb-cli/README.md

 > Before deploying your dweb-app will need to install an adapter for static site generation.
 See [Svelte adapters](https://svelte.dev/docs/kit/adapters).

-After building this as a static app you can use `dweb` to publish it on your local testnet, and eventually on the public main net.
-See the dweb [github](https://github.com/happybeing/dweb/blob/main/dweb-cli/README.md#dweb-command-line-app) for more about this.
+After building this as a static app you can use `dweb` to publish it on your local testnet, and eventually on the public main net, using the `dweb publish-new` and `dweb publish-update` commands.

 ## Contributions
 Contributions under the AGPL3.0 license are welcome and any contributions or PRs submitted will be assumed to be offered under that license unless clearly and prominently specified otherwise.
 Any contributions are accepted on the condition they conform to that license and the following conditions: